7 Days | Folk Rituals • Rural Bengal • Pre–New Year Traditions • Urban & Industrial Life

 • Bottled drinking water

-• Personal expenses & tips
+• Personal expenses & shopping

 • Travel insurance